mattermost/mattermost-handbook/operations/research-and-development/product/pm-onboarding.md

   * Ramp up on a couple of ongoing projects or smaller projects
 * Shadow release process meetings and conversations
   * Ask Amy to add to release meetings for the upcoming release
+* Identify areas of improvement for your area of improvement.
 * Other projects identified by PM mentor to assist in learning about your area of responsibility

 Update this onboarding document!